stan-dot/vue-lookbook/docs/models.md

 Wide-leg trousers with suspenders, paired with a ruffled blouse or shirt.
 Brogues or Oxford shoes, round sunglasses, and a brimmed hat.
-Remember, fashion is all about personal expression.
-These are just starting points, and you can always customize each outfit to better align with the brand's aesthetic or the individual's personal style.